raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week2/VSDBabySoc-Labs.md

 signal which are shown in this image are

-- 🥇 CLK : it is the siganl which is commming from the ppl output .
+- 🥇 CLK : it is the siganl which is commming from the pll output .
 - 🥈 D[9:0] : It is the signal of digital bits comes from the core .
 - 🥉 OUT: It is the analog signal which cna simulate analog values.it is the output wire real out signal of the Dac module . this signal comes from the DAC,originally.